Accent: The use of a plant or object to draw attention to or punctuate a space.

 Graft (union): The point on the stem of a woody plant with sturdier roots where a stem from a highly ornamental plant is inserted so that it will join with it.
 Roses are commonly grafted.

-Ground cover: Plants that are used to cover bare ground; they usually spread to form dense colonies that coke out weeds.
+Ground cover: Plants that are used to cover bare ground; they usually spread to form dense colonies that choke out weeds.

 Hardiness zone: Established by the U.S. Department of Agriculture.
 The United States and Canada comprise 11 zones, based on average to low temperatures in winter.
 The hardiness of a plant is the range of zones in which it will grow most successfully (usually listed on plant labels).